dlt-hub/dlt/QUICKSTART.md

     run_query(query)
 ```

 b.
-See results like the following:
+See results like the following

 table: json_doc
 ```